kgorins/origins-plus-plus-wiki/README.md

 * **Friendly Kinship**: Spiders and Cave Spiders are all your allies and willnot attack you.
 * **Spider Strength**: Your anatomy allows you to be stronger.
 * **Newborn Fighters**: You can summon cave spiders.
 * **Web Shot**: Launch a web in the direction you're facing.
-Deals damage ifit lands on the same block as an entity.
+Deals damage if it lands on the same block as an entity.

 ## Calamitous rogue
 Impact: ◉◉